| In May 1999, my old Mazda 323 was

 effect of road noise (the main reason why a car audio system that's tweaked to have a

+perfectly flat response sounds thin on the road).
 According to my personal observations, ideally you want to achieve an

 in-car bass response that displays a gain of around 6dB/octave as the frequency